 - The harassment was based on race,

-There are many ways in which racial harassment or a hostile working environment may result without verbal or physical harassment.
+There are many ways in which racial harassment, or a hostile working environment, may result without verbal or physical harassment.
 For instance, an English-only policy at the workplace (especially if it restricts non-English speakers from speaking a language other than English while on rest breaks and other non-work time) may potentially create a hostile work environment for non-English speaking employees.
 See California Code of Regulations, title 2, section 11028(a)(4); Montes v.
 Vail Clinic, Inc. (10th Cir.
 2007) 497 F.3d 1160, 1170.An Example of Racial Harassment in the Workplace